-Heavy-hitter NYC chefs have opened establishments everywhere from the North Fork of Long Island to the Hudson Valley.
+In recent years, heavy-hitter chefs have opened establishments everywhere from the North Fork of Long Island to the Hudson Valley.
 One of the most well-known towns upstate is surely Hudson, easily accessible via Amtrak, where you can spend a full 24 hours in just a few blocks, eating at some of the state’s most-talked-about restaurants.
-The Catskills region is also another popular weekend trip destination for many New Yorkers.
-For wine nerds, the Finger Lakes region has emerged as a local and national destination that’s taken as seriously as Napa and Sonoma.
-And of course, there’s always the Hamptons, where some of the city’s trendiest restaurants often make an appearance with seasonal menus, pop-ups, and one-off events.
+The Catskills region is also another popular weekend getaway for many New Yorkers.
+For wine nerds, the Finger Lakes region has emerged as a national destination that’s taken as seriously as Napa and Sonoma.
+And of course, there’s always the Hamptons, where some of the city’s trendiest restaurants often pop-up with seasonal menus and one-off events.

 Get in Touch

 - Send us a tip, anonymously too, through our tipline

 - Follow us on Facebook, Instagram, and Twitter